-1. Glossary
+1. Glossary 3

-2. Introduction4
+2. Introduction 3

-3. General issues
+3. General issues 4

-4. Enquiries about the Code of Ethics and its administration
+4. Enquires about the Code of Ethics and its administration 6

-5. Receipt of a complaint
+5. Receipt of a complaint 7

-6. Privacy, fairness and data protection
+6. Initial evaluation of a complaint 8

-7. Initial evaluation of a complaint11
+7. Informal settlement of a complaint 9

-8. Informal settlement of a complaint12
+8. Proceeding to investigation 10

-9. Proceeding to investigation14
+9. Appointing an Investigating Committee 10

-10. Appointing an Investigating Committee
+10. Initial review by the Investigating Committee 11

-11. Initial review by the Investigating Committee
+11. Recommendation not to proceed to full investigation 13

-12. Recommendation not to proceed to full investigation
+12. Recommendation to proceed to full investigation 14

-13. Recommendation to proceed to full investigation
+13. Hearing oral evidence 15

-14. Hearing oral evidence in general
+14. Hearing oral evidence from the member/registered practitioner under investigation 16

-15. Hearing oral evidence from a member who is the subject of a complaint
+15. Preparation of a Final Report of the Investigating Committee 17

-16. Preparation of a final report of the Investigating Committee
+16. Action where a complaint is unfounded 18

-17. Action following a final report of the Investigating Committee where a complaint is unfounded27
+17. Action where a complaint is founded 19

-18. Action following a final report of the Investigating Committee where a complaint is founded 28
+18. Appeals by members who have been found to be in breach of the Code of Ethics .
+20

-19. Appeals by members who have been found to be in breach of the Code of Ethics
+19. The Appeals Committee 21

-20. The Appeals Committee
+20. Privacy, fairness, and data protection 21

-21. Payment of expenses
+21. Payment of expenses 23